cssnr/virustotal-action/README.md

 </details>

-**summary** - Will add result details to the job summary in the workflow
+**summary:** Will add result details to the job summary in the workflow

 <details><summary>👀 View Job Summary Example</summary>